PZebarth/Python-Spark-Big-Data-Supervised-Learning/README.md

 >* **featureengineering.html** feature engineering page of web app<br>
 >* **analysis.html** analysis page of web app<br>
 >* **results.html** results page of web app<br>

+## Running Web App
+Make sure the files are downloaded and saved in a folders following the described file description in this README.md file above.

+1. * From the commanda line enter: python run.py
+2. * From your browser visit: http:\\0.0.0.0.3001\

+The web app will load with various visulazations, explore the web app tabs for more data and visualizations.

 ## Library Dependencies